 My name is Joseph Heathcott.
 Since I was 14 years old, I have held jobs as a roofer, dishwasher, carpenter, fry cook, "yard dog" (lumber yard worker), community organizer, teaching assistant, and professor.
 I am also a compulsive peripatetic, amateur archivist, and collector of LPs, post cards, old radios, books, and found objects.
 I drink coffee like water.

-My day job and principal craft is teaching, which I do as an Associate Professor of Urban Studies at The New School in New York.
+My day job and principal craft is teaching, which I do as a Professor of Urban Studies at The New School in New York.
 I am married to Ashley Cruce, a community development specialist and environmental educator.
-We live at Dunolly Gardens, a six-building cooperative located in the planned "garden city" neighborhood of Jackson Heights, Queens.
+We live in cooperative apartment located in the planned "garden city" neighborhood of Jackson Heights, Queens.

 But growing up in the 1970s, the world that my family had helped to create--strong unions, high wages, and full employment--was dissolving before our eyes.
 One by one, the factories closed; my father was often laid off or on strike, and my mother held a string of low-paying temp jobs.
 Then in the 1980s, my neighborhood was torn up by a six-lane Expressway.
 These experiences left a deep impression on me, and led to an abiding interest in how cities are put together, and how they come apart.

 When I was 12, I began taking photographs with my father's camera.
 Throughout the 1980s and 1990s I spent countless hours roaming the city, often with my cousin, shooting in junkyards and alleyways.
 In many ways, I learned to be an urbanist first and foremost through making photographs.
 I went on to pursue photography and printmaking in college at Washington University.
 While in St. Louis I connected with the Catholic Worker, volunteered with formerly incarcerated men, and spent my free time cycling around St. Louis's varied and shattered landscapes--including the vast Pruitt-Igoe site.